nsvrn/bitcoin_history/bookmarks/wallet_security.md

     - a checksum verifies that the binary hasn't been modified, whereas GPG signature verifies the attestation done by others that the binary indeed has been compiled from the claimed source-code
     - ref: [Verifying open source sw](https://freedom.press/training/verifying-open-source-software/)
     - example: follow the ["verify download"](https://bitcoincore.org/en/download/) section of Bitcoin-Core
-    - example commands assuming you've the sha256sums(fingerprints), sha256sums.asc(signatures) and public gpg keys for importing to your keyring (`gpg --import keys/*`):
+    - example commands assuming you've the corresponding sha256sums(fingerprints), sha256sums.asc(signatures) and public gpg keys for importing to your keyring (`gpg --import keys/*`):
         ```
             sha256sum --check SHA256SUMS --ignore-missing
             gpg --verify SHA256SUMS.asc